-Why do we celebrate Independence Day in the United States?
+Why Do We Celebrate Independence Day in the United States?

 On June 7th of 1776, the Continental Congress met to draft a statement to declare independence.
-Congress officially voted in favor of Independence on July 2nd, but the resolution wasn’t officially adopted until two days later.
-In 1777, the first annual commemoration of the day took place in Philadelphia.
-Since then, it has been a day of parades, concerts, and fireworks.
+Congress officially voted in favor of Independence on July 2, but it didn’t officially adopt the resolution until two days later.
+In 1777, the country officially commemorated July 4 in Philadelphia.
+Since then, it’s been a day of parades, concerts, and fireworks.

-1776 hasn’t been the only significant Fourth of July in the United States!
+July 4, 1776, hasn’t been the only significant Fourth of July in the United States!
 Here are some other July 4th moments over the years:

 - Louisiana Purchase (1803) – This transaction that involved the acquisition of the territory known as Louisiana from the United States occurred in April.
 However, government leaders officially announced the purchase on Independence Day later that year.

 - Slavery Ends in New York City (1827) – The city of New York once had the largest slave population in all of the USA.
 While a law was passed in 1817 to free all slaves, the law would only take complete effect years later.
 The real history of Independence Day reveals that the last slave wasn’t free until the Fourth of July in 1827.

 - Hawaii Gets a Star (1960) – The island state of Hawaii became part of the United States in 1959.
 However, a star wasn’t officially added to the flag as the 50th star until July 4th of the following year!

 Do you have a favorite Independence Day tradition?
 Share it with us in our comments.
-Whether you want to learn about American history or simply spend time with family, make a plan for some celebrating!
+Whether you want to learn about American history or simply spend time with family, make a plan for some celebrations!